Shane Twins: World Wrestling Entertainment (2005–2007)

 In January 2005 the Shane Twins were signed to three year developmental contracts by World Wrestling Entertainment (WWE).
 On February 7, 2005, they were sent to developmental territory Ohio Valley Wrestling (OVW).They were later transferred to Deep South Wrestling (DSW), where they debuted under the name of "The Regulators".
 They immediately began a rivalry against High Impact (Tony Santorelli and Mike Taylor), as well as Ryan Reeves.

-On January 6, 2006, The Regulators debuted on SmackDown! as the proteges of Simon Dean, under a new team name of "Gymini".
+On January 6, 2006, The Regulators debuted on SmackDown! as the proteges of Simon Dean, under a new team name of the "Gymini".
 (The name was a play on both Simon Dean's gimmick - that of a nutrition supplement pitchman - and the mythological Gemini twins.)
 They were introduced to destroy Paul London and Brian Kendrick to the delight of Dean, and soon they became his henchmen under the pretext of being satisfied consumers of his nutrition system.
-Gymini also frequently wrestled on WWE web show, Velocity, usually against jobbers.
+The Gymini also frequently wrestled on WWE web show, Velocity, usually against jobbers.
 During the April 14, 2006 episode of SmackDown!, their full ring names were revealed as "Jake" (Mike) and "Jesse" (Todd).
 Under the management of Dean, Gymini continued to dominate SmackDown!'s other tag teams before Jesse became injured.

-After Todd recovered, Gymini made appearances in the WWE developmental promotion DSW.
+After Todd recovered, the Gymini made appearances in the WWE developmental promotion DSW.
 They entered a feud with commentator Bill DeMott after attacking him and smashing a computer over his head.
-DeMott allied himself with Freakin' Deacon to get revenge on Gymini, but they defeated them in a no-DQ match when Deacon abandoned DeMott.
-In May, Gymini challenged for the DSW Tag Team Championship, but they lost to High Impact.
+DeMott allied himself with Freakin' Deacon to get revenge on the Gymini, but they defeated them in a no-DQ match when Deacon abandoned DeMott.
+In May, the Gymini challenged for the DSW Tag Team Championship, but they lost to High Impact.
 At the end of October 2006, although the team appeared in various dark matches before SmackDown! events.
-Gymini feuded with The Major Brothers for the DSW Tag Team Championship and introduced their new valet Angel Williams.
+The Gymini feuded with The Major Brothers for the DSW Tag Team Championship and introduced their new valet Angel Williams.

-However, when Urban Assault (Sonny Siaki, Eric Perez and G-Rilla) captured the titles, Gymini began to feud with them.
-On December 14, 2006, Gymini captured the DSW Tag Team titles when Bill DeMott, burying his enmity with them, intervened in their match to attack G-Rilla, distracting Urban Assault enough to be defeated.
+However, when Urban Assault (Sonny Siaki, Eric Perez and G-Rilla) captured the titles, the Gymini began to feud with them.
+On December 14, 2006, the Gymini captured the DSW Tag Team titles when Bill DeMott, burying his enmity with them, intervened in their match to attack G-Rilla, distracting Urban Assault enough to be defeated.
 DeMott became their manager and eventually replaced Williams.
-They wrestled a rematch against Urban Assault, who had turned on G-Rilla due to their loss and replaced him with Afa Jr., but Gymini won again when the former Urban Assault member attacked them.
+They wrestled a rematch against Urban Assault, who had turned on G-Rilla due to their loss and replaced him with Afa Jr., but the Gymini won again when the former Urban Assault member attacked them.
 On January 18, 2007, WWE announced that they had released the twins.